 It is important for us to disclose the origin of products to the customer as transparently and conveniently as possible.
 Information about the country of manufacture is included on the packaging or care instructions of our private label consumer goods, such as household textiles and apparels.

 We will use only sustainably produced cotton in our private label and import products.
-This change will take place gradually by 2025.
+This change will take place gradually by the end of 2025.
 By then, all cotton should be 100% organic or recycled, or produced in line with the Fairtrade International or Better Cotton initiative.
 The use of Turkmen and Uzbek cotton is prohibited.
 Read more about the types of sustainable cotton below.

 Our private label products made from organic cotton have either GOTS or OCS certificate.
 Cotton is produced with less pesticides and synthetic herbicides.
 The purpose of farming is to maintain the diversity of nature, richness of the soil and human well-being.
 Many of our private label children’s clothes are made from organic cotton, for example.